Let’s get wanderlusted in Nusa Penida, Bali!

 Where to go?

-There are so many destinations I wanted to visit but I didn’t have enough time but please check out my other blog posts here to see the tourism spots I visited in one and a half day.
+There are so many destinations I wanted to visit but I didn’t have enough time but please check out my other blog posts here to see the tourism spots I visited in one and a half-day.
 I’d like to inform you that finding the signal here is hard and you won’t be able to access the internet almost all the time so you can’t rely on Google Maps directions or Waze.
-You will only find signal around coastal areas and it’s not even in every coastal area.
+You will only find signals around coastal areas and it’s not even in every coastal area.
 Also, you need to plan on where to go and how many tourism spots you want to visit in a day.
 Believe me, it’s going to make your journey easier since as I stated before, the distance from one to another is far.
 I might spend like about 1-2 hours to move from 1 spot to the next one and even more, time-consuming coming back to your accommodation location.

 How to get to my itineraries without internet: